sojurner/Personal-blog/src/posts/military/thank-you-for-your-service.md

 - This would be my go to move.
 It's still a **bit awkward**, since I'm thanking them for their thanks.
 But, at least there's a **buffer** in between.

-_"I didn't really do much, but nontheless, I appreciate the gesture."_
+_"I didn't really do much, but okay."_

 - This is what I really **want** to say, but probably **never will**.

 _"No need, the real heroes are still serving."_

-- I'd have to be at a **Country Club** to say something like this.
+- The day I join a **Country Club** is the day I'll say this.

 ## Its a Job, Not a Sacrifice

 Any way you slice it, _thanking someone_ for a _past job_ is **weird**.
 While some may _argue against_ its label as a **"job"**, serving in the military is just like any other full-time position in the workforce.

-Like a normal job, there's a _fixed_ annual **salary**, roughly the _same_ number of **vacation days** rewarded yearly, and _working hours_, for the most part, are _scoped_ to the **weekdays**.
+Like a normal job, there's a _fixed_ annual **salary**, roughly the _same_ number of **vacation days** granted yearly, and _working hours_, for the most part, are _scoped_ to the **weekdays**.

 _"Thank you for your service"_ insinuates **sacrifice**, which to me, is defined by the _intent_ of giving up something without any _expectation_ of personal **gain/benefit**.

-Being or having been a service member doesn't meet this _criteria_, because _benefits and pay_ are _contractual obligations_ that were signed up for in exchange for **time and service**.
+Being or having been a service member doesn't meet this _criteria_, because _benefits and pay_ are _contractual obligations_ that were agreed upon in exchange for **time and service**.

-And lets not forget, military service is voluntary.
+And let us not forget, modern military service is voluntary.
 A _mass conscription_ hasn't been in effect since the **Vietnam War**.
 Granted, the circumstances of the service shouldn't necessarily add/reduce weight to the **sacrifice** argument.
-But, under the terms of a draft, **Thank you for your service** would have a different, but substantial connotation.
+However, under the terms of a draft, **Thank you for your service** would have a different, but substantial connotation.

 ![conscription](https://static1.squarespace.com/static/56eddde762cd9413e151ac92/570cb87b5bd33022b93a0272/5c4ae0794fa51a0af25d1882/1548590474437/conscription.jpg?format=1500w)